MS-Organizational Leadership & Change

 Small class sizes in a cohort format

-The MSOD program uses a cohort-based format limited to small groups of no more than 15 students.
+Courses in the program are limited to no more than 15 students, creating a rich and interactive class allowing in-depth learning with highly qualified faculty.
 Students come from a wide variety of backgrounds and experiences, creating a rich and diverse community of learners who support each other in both intellectual and personal growth.

 Interdisciplinary, real-world approach

 Classes are highly interactive with appropriate combinations of presentations, discussions, case studies, and group/individual projects.
-The curriculum is designed with courses that are integrated across disciplines, including business and psychology to cultivate creative, intellectually engaged, and ethical problem solvers.
+The curriculum is designed with courses that are integrated across multiple business disciplines to cultivate creative, intellectually engaged, and ethical problem solvers.

 - Degree Requirements